capactio/capact/docs/proposal/20211207-delegated-storage.md

   - [go-cloud](https://github.com/google/go-cloud)
   - [stow](https://github.com/graymeta/stow)

-## Configuring default storage backends
+## Configuring storage backends

+The storage backends configuration consists of two different parts: default backend storage for TypeInstances with static values, and common TypeInstance injection.

-1. System Administrator configures default backends in Policy.
+1. System Administrator configures default backend in Policy for TypeInstances with static values.

     ```yaml
+    interface:
-    rules: [...] # rules for Interfaces
+      rules: [...] # rules for Interfaces, now nested under `interface`

     # ...

-    default:
     typeInstance:
+      rules:
+        - typeRef:
+            path: "cap.type.aws.auth.credentials"
+            revision: "0.1.0" # optional
           backend:
+            id: "00fd161c-01bd-47a6-9872-47490e11f996" # Vault backend storage
+        - typeRef:
+            path: "cap.type.aws.*" # for any Type reference starting with such prefix
+          backend:
+            id: "31bb8355-10d7-49ce-a739-4554d8a40b63" # AWS secrets manager
+        - typeRef:
+            path: "cap.*" # Any other Type reference
+          backend:
             id: a36ed738-dfe7-45ec-acd1-8e44e8db893b
             description: "Default Capact PostgreSQL backend"
     ```

-    Default storage backend should have `additionalParameters` empty (`null`) or optional, in order to work properly.
+    Default storage backend for any Type reference (`cap.*`) should have `context` empty (`null`) or optional, in order to work properly.
 When updating Policy, the default backend storage will be validated to see if it meets the criteria.

-1. To make it easy to define default backend storages, in Global and Action Policies we introduce additional feature - default TypeInstance injection configuration:
+1. To make it easy to define injection of backend storages for TypeInstances with dynamic values, in Global and Action Policies we introduce additional feature - common TypeInstance injection configuration:

     ```yaml
+    interface:
-    rules: [...] # rules for Interfaces
+      rules: [] # rules for Interfaces, now nested under `interface`

-    common: # properties applied to all rules above
+      default: # properties applied to all rules above
         inject:
           requiredTypeInstances:
             - id: "3ef2e4ac-9070-4093-a3ce-142139fd4a16"
               description: "Helm storage (cap.type.helm.storage:0.1.0)"

               # it works globally, not only for storage backends:
             - id: "c4f66896-c2a1-4031-b847-b55ae6a26c80"
               description: "GCP SA (cap.type.gcp.auth.service-account:0.1.0)"

+    typeInstance:
-    default: # ...
+      rules: [] # ...
     ```

     Such list of default TypeInstance to inject will be automatically merged with other injection rules for all Interface rules.
 The required TypeInstances are injected into workflow only if such TypeInstance is truly required ([see source code](https://github.com/capactio/capact/blob/48502d764aaab9fd4133c2ad70ba82501ad7a35b/pkg/hub/client/policy_enforced_client.go#L123)).